floydhub/floyd-docs/docs/guides/basics/install.md

 Floyd CLI (`floyd-cli`) is a Python-based command line tool to interact with FloydHub from your terminal.

-`floyd-cli` is available on [pypi](https://pypi.python.org/pypi/floyd-cli) and runs on both Python 2.7 and Python 3.5.
+`floyd-cli` is available on [pypi](https://pypi.python.org/pypi/floyd-cli) and runs on both Python 2.7 and Python 3.5, and works on Windows, MacOS, and Linux.

 Use `pip` to install the CLI.